EntelectChallenge/2018-TowerDefence/starter-bots/kotlin/ReadMe.md

 # Kotlin Sample Bot

 Kotlin is a statically typed programming language that runs on the Java virtual machine.
-It is 100% interoperable with Java.
+It is 100% interoperable with Java, but was built to be more expressive, concise and safer.

 ## Learn Kotlin